UsersDoProgram/ds4parse/README.md

 ===================

-Just some simple code for parsing output from a DS4 Controller.
+Just some simple code for parsing output from a DS4 Controller.<br>
-GUI support is coming!
+GUI support is coming!<br>
-Building is simple and easy, simple point to the header of the hidapi share lib or archive.
+Building is simple and easy, simple point to the header of the hidapi share lib or archive.<br>
-My particular build script can be seen within the Makefile.
+My particular build script can be seen within the Makefile.<br>
-Installing the archive and binary for hidapi is dirt simple.
+Installing the archive and binary for hidapi is dirt simple.<br>

 <pre>